jroanhorse/swc_project/README.md

-# swc_project
+# Software Carpentry Project

-Example repository for software carpentry
+Work that we did to setup a repository

+##Install

+To install, clone this repository.